ColinHmrl/ColinHmrl/README.md

 [To-Do-List](https://github.com/ColinHmrl/to-do):

+To do list with stock html and js
-partially functional, dated project.
+Partially functional, dated project.

 ### Personnal Projects
-empty.